Radial and Non-Radial Oscillations of Inverted Hybrid Stars: Non-radial oscillations

 Therefore, together with the $p_1$-mode analysis above, we see a direct way to discriminate CrSs from other types of compact stars: compact stars emitting GWs within $0.5$--$1$ kHz\footnote{This is a subset of $g$-mode frequencies shown in Fig.~\ref{fig_nonradial}, in order to be more conservative and avoid the overlapping region with $f$ modes.} should be interpreted as CrSs or conventional hybrid stars rather than neutron stars or pure quark stars, and a further GW detection of $p_1$ modes above 8 kHz or identification of a decreasing trend of frequencies versus star masses will help identify it to be CrSs rather than conventional hybrid stars.

 Last but not least, we make some more comments on the behaviour of $f$ mode and $g$ modes of CrSs.
 We see that a larger bag constant {$B$}, or equivalently a smaller $\Delta \rho/\rho_{\rm trans}$, maps to a larger $f$-mode frequency, with the opposite trend for $g$ modes.
 This feature is consistent with the expectation that $f$ mode is positively correlated with average density insides stars~\cite{Benhar:2004xg,Andersson:1997rn,Chirenti:2015dda,Lau:2009bu}, and the finding of Ref.~\cite{Miniutti:2002bh, Ranea-Sandoval:2018bgu} for conventional hybrid stars regarding the positive correlation between density discontinuities and the $g$-mode frequencies.
+We show such correlation explicitly in Fig.~\ref{gmode_drho}, with values of $\Delta \rho/\rho_{\rm trans}$ for each benchmark set listed in Table.~\ref{tab:drho}.
 Due to similar reasoning, from Fig.~\ref{fig_nonradial}, we see that CrSs with $ud$QM have slightly lower $f$-mode and higher $g$-mode frequencies than those of CrSs with SQM of the same bag constant.

-For very large $\Delta \rho/\rho_{\rm trans}$ (light-colored black solid lines on the top left of Fig.~\ref{fig_nonradial}), $f$ modes become discontinuous at the transition point, which, as we have examined, is a general feature that also manifests for conventional twin hybrid stars with large $\Delta \rho/\rho_{\rm trans}$.
+For very large $\Delta \rho/\rho_{\rm trans}$ (light-colored black solid lines on the top left of Fig.~\ref{fig_nonradial}), $f$ modes become discontinuous at the transition point with a gap of $\sim0.1$ kHz, which, as we have examined, is a general feature that also manifests for conventional twin hybrid stars with large $\Delta \rho/\rho_{\rm trans}$~\footnote{This discontinuity even presents in full GR treatment~\cite{ZhaoMail}.
+For a $f$-mode gap at large $\Delta \rho/\rho_{\rm trans}$ in conventional hybrid star setting, see Ref.~\cite{Zhao:2022tcw}. }.
+Such a jump in $f$-mode is associated with the abrupt change of behaviours of the eigenfunctions ($W$,$V$), as can be seen in Fig.~\ref{twin_eigen}a.

+Besides, we also see that for these case (those with $f$-mode jumps), the $g$-mode right after the transition point is almost connected to the $f$-mode right before the transition point.
+This is also associated the eigenfunction behaviours in that in these cases the $W$, $V$ of $g$-mode behave very similarly to those of $f$-mode of pure stars ($W$ and $V$ are far-separated opposite sides at surface.), as Fig.~\ref{twin_eigen}b shows.
+Note that we still categorize these as $g$-modes since they are lowest-lying modes and they has the same node structure ($W(r)$ have one node while $V(r)$ has no nodes.) same as those other $g-$modes.